NVIDIA/NeMo/README.md

 * Accuracy and performance measurement for GPT-3 is currently not supported.
 Please use the NeMo Megatron 22.05 inference container to use this feature
 * For running inference on BCP please use the NeMo Megatron 22.03 inference container
 * The fine-tuning SQuAD results for T5 are lower than expected
-* The external server that is hosting the Pile dataset is currently not available.
-NeMo Megatron stack has been tested with the following version of the Pile: https://the-eye.eu/public/AI/pile/SHA256SUMS.txt
 * In the event of CUDA initialization error in prompt learning, please set `num_workers=0`.